Mu-L/VictoriaTraces/docs/victoriatraces/README.md

   -retentionPeriod value
     	Trace spans with timestamps older than now-retentionPeriod are automatically deleted; trace spans with timestamps outside the retention are also rejected during data ingestion; the minimum supported retention is 1d (one day); see https://docs.victoriametrics.com/victoriatraces/#retention ; see also -retention.maxDiskSpaceUsageBytes and -retention.maxDiskUsagePercent
     	The following optional suffixes are supported: s (second), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 7d)
+  -search.allowPartialResponse
+    	Whether to allow returning partial responses when some of vtstorage nodes from the -storageNode list are unavailable for querying.
+This flag works only for cluster setup of VictoriaTraces.
+See https://docs.victoriametrics.com/victorialogs/querying/#partial-responses
   -search.maxConcurrentRequests int
     	The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration (default 8)
   -search.maxQueryDuration duration